 Available only from Lovehoney: LH-branded has a 7″ purple smooth dildo and a 5″ slender black smooth dildo.
 There’s a realistic one from Adrien Lastic (?) and they carry only one Malesation dildo but the Malesation dildo they carry is a direct knock-off of Maia and the two companies are not related.
 If you value company ethics, I’d avoid Malesation.
 But if the Maia Wavy D1 looked fun but you hated the pink and purple, pick up the Malesation Wavy in black.
 There’s now two vibrating, realistic silicone suction cup vibrating dildos at Lovehoney, and one of them is under $50.
 At $69 this one has a remote!

 BUTT TOYS!
-Not to be left out, there are a few silicone butt plugs with a suction cup base: Cocolicious from CalEx (might have a foam or bead core, like Pipedream); Colt brand Jumbo (over 2″!) plug, and Marc Dorcel’s Ultimate Plug which also vibrates (but not much).
+Not to be left out, there are a few silicone butt plugs with a suction cup base: Cocolicious from CalEx (might have a foam or bead core, like Pipedream); Colt brand Jumbo (over 2″!) plug, the gorgeous Funkit Cashew, two different styles from CalExotics, and some Tom of Finland girthy plugs.

 High-quality Dildos from Reputable Companies